 680 verbal, 400 quantitative, 6 of 6 analytic writing, and 600 subject test.
 To four years of high school Spanish she had added a semester of Irish Gaelic and four strong semesters of college Russian culminating in service as an undergrad TA in a Russian literature course.
 As her graduate ambitions began to jell junior year, she realized that she had not written any particularly strong term papers, so she invested considerable work in expanding a shorter paper she had written for one course to enter in prize competition--with gratifying results.
 Her essay "Dark and Holy Thoughts: Despair in Spenser and Donne" won the department prize for best essay in British literature 1500-1900 and, in a version ultimately expanded to over thirty pages, the first prize for best undergrad research paper in the university, so she had a very strong writing sample.
 Presenting shorter versions at two conferences gave her an opportunity to demonstrate her teaching promise, which was confirmed when Pitt's UCIS Undergrad Research Symposium awarded her first prize partly for effective oral presentation.
 Founding editor of the Newman Club's student magazine surveying Catholicism and culture at large, she applied to grad programs with the goal of working on the interface between literature and religion, with particular focus in the Middle Ages and Renaissance.
 Notre Dame, Vanderbilt, Yale, UCLA, Minnesota, Illinois, and North Carolina all rejected her, while Boston College offered her only tuition remission for its M.A. program-perhaps partly because her two main languages are not centrally geared to medieval-Renaissance studies?
 However Wisconsin offered her a five-year fellowship starting with a research assistantship of 9K coupled with a small summer honorary of 3K, then a very modest TA thereafter.
 Indiana trumped that with a nice six-year fellowship with the first year honorary at 15K.
 She was sorely tempted by the U. Chicago Divinity School's offer of tuition remission for its joint M.A. program in Religious Studies and Literature, with possibilities for part-time work then and a TA thereafter, but finally decided she could not afford to pass up Indiana's more secure and lucrative package making her completely self-supporting.
 Now married and degreed after a doctoral dissertation on exegetical traditions and Elizabethan lyric, she has the highest praise for Indiana's program, where in addition to excellent training as a Renaissance scholar (including acquiring some Latin and Italian) she found congenial faculty and students sharing her interest in the religious background of literature.
 Winning prizes both for outstanding teaching and an outstanding seminar paper (which Indiana's faculty should perhaps have pushed her to publish earlier), in 2013-14 she applied for jobs but came away with only one MLA interview and doubts that many in her cohort of Indiana grad students have secured tenuretrack positions.
 After completing a year-long colloquium on Renaissance translation meeting monthly at the Folger Shakespeare Library, she had an article accepted for publication but decided not to revise her dissertation for publication.
-Though she found some decent adjunct teaching gigs within range of her architect husband's Ohio address, longterm academic prospects near Columbus became less appealing than returning to her native region, so in 2017 they moved to Pittsburgh where she took a temporary position teaching freshmen at a private academy, then landed some courses at Pitt where she's now teaching contentedly part-time while pushing various research projects.
+Though she found some decent adjunct teaching gigs within range of her architect husband's Ohio address, longterm academic prospects near Columbus became less appealing than returning to her native region, so in 2017 they moved to Pittsburgh where she took a temporary position teaching freshmen at a private academy, then landed some adjunct courses at Pitt.
+These evolved into a Visiting Lecturer position with a guaranteed annual course load that she's now teaching contentedly, pushing various summer research projects while pondering the possibility of making a permanent academic career as an NTS lecturer.